department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 **When you apply, be sure to have these on hand:**
 - Your Social Security number
-- A digital copy of your DD214 or other military discharge papers (DD256, DD257, or NG22).
-You'll need to upload this as a .pdf file or photo file, like a .jpeg or .png.
+- A digital copy of your DD214, DD256, DD257, or NGB22 that you can upload.
+This could be a .pdf or other photo file format, like a .jpeg or .png
 - A digital color photo of yourself<br>
 <br>
 **The photo has to follow all the standards listed below.
 It must:**